How to Write a Book: The Ultimate Guide

 When it comes to defining the abstract topic of author voice, author and writing coach Gabriela Pereira says, “You have to understand that it's kind of ingrained in your personality.
 There's some element of your voice that will be part and parcel of who you are.”

-So how can you develop your writing voice?
+So how can both fiction and nonfiction authors develop their writing voice?
 There are a couple of exercises you might try: Pereira suggests journaling, and a “retelling” exercise which involves rewriting nursery rhymes in the voice of a famous author, such as F. Scott Fitzgerald or Virginia Woolf.
 This will help you get a sense of what voice is, since it’s a pretty slippery concept — plus, the natural tension that arises between your own voice and that author’s voice should tell you about how you want your prose to sound.

-Like voice, narrative arcs are for everyone, not just fiction writers!
+Like voice, narrative arcs are for all writers, not just fiction authors!
 Every good book (that isn’t a cookbook or reference guide) contains conflict, tension, drama, and resolution — a collection of elements most aptly described as a narrative arc.

 - What are the most interesting events and elements of my narrative?